Since being elected as your community Independent in May 2022, I have worked tirelessly to ensure your concerns are represented in Parliament.

 - Alongside the Northern Beaches community, ended PEP-11 – the proposal to drill for oil and gas off our coastline

-- Secured a full performance audit of Northern Beaches Hospital - currently underway (by the NSW Audit Office)
+- Secured a full performance audit of Northern Beaches Hospital, which has recommended the State Government consider acquiring the hospital

 -